BlackArch/blackarch/docs/HOWTO-DEV.md

 ## Description

-A quick'n'dirty HOW-TO for BlackArch Linux developers.
-It contains only the most important and relevant aspects of this project.
+A quick 'n' dirty HOW-TO for BlackArch Linux developers.
+It contains the most important and relevant aspects of this project.
 Any other topics can and will be discussed on the fly.
-This HOW-TO also contains an on-boarding guide-line for new developers.
+This HOW-TO also contains an on-boarding guideline for new developers.

-This document contains simple lists of information rather than detailed descriptions.
+This document contains a simple lists of information rather than detailed descriptions.
 Longer text blocks should be avoided except for this description.
 Further details or any questions can be discussed in IRC or Discord.